bernhardAxonIvy/doc/source/neo-designer/gettingstarted.rst

 A workspace is the development area where an application is built and tested.
 It's the space where your business processes are designed, previewed and simulated before they're deployed as a functioning application.
-In a newly created workspace you will find a first main project as your starting point to begin your work.
+In a newly created workspace, you will find a first main project as your starting point to begin your work.

 .. image:: /_images/neo/overview-home.png